 Working in electronics – four female engineers share their career experiences

 In the early years female engineers working in the semiconductor and electronics sector had to deal with quite a lot of challenges, but what is it like now?
-Gillian Ewers VP Marketing at PragmatIC asked a few of her colleagues to join her in sharing their career experiences and insights.
+Gillian Ewers VP Product Management at Pragmatic asked a few of her colleagues to join her in sharing their career experiences and insights.

 The early challenges